ASSEMBLY OPERATOR II

 - High School Diploma/GED required

-- Ability to read and write proficiently in English
+- Ability to read and write proficiently in English is required

 - Able to be self-directed and find ways to help when time allows